paylike/api-docs/README.md

 ### Save a card

-When using our [frontend SDK](https://github.com/paylike/sdk) for saving cards you do not have to do anything further - the card will be in your vault.
+When using our [Web SDK](https://github.com/paylike/sdk) for saving cards you do not have to do anything further - the card will be in your vault.

 The instructions below are for saving a card from an earlier transaction.